 Tower Hill Tube (meet by the Tower Hill Tram coffee stall) | Map

-Click here for a bang up to date review of the walk in the Canadian Jewish News
+Click here for a review of the walk in the Canadian Jewish News

-Long Version: Traces the history of London's Jewish community in the East End.
+Long read: Traces the history of London's Jewish community in the East End.
 A tale that embraces the poverty of the pogrom refugees and the glittering success of the Rothschilds; the eloquence of Prime Minister Disraeli and the spiel of the Petticoat Lane stallholder; the poetry of Isaac Rosenberg and the poetry-in-motion of Abe Saperstein's Harlem Globetrotters.
 Set amid the alleys and back streets of colourful Spitalfields and Whitechapel, it's a tale of synagogues and sweatshops, Sephardim and soup kitchens.
 Whenever possible we visit the historic Bevis Marks synagogue (for which there's a small entrance fee).
 It's one of the highlights of the tour.
 Maurice, who's in charge there, lays on a fascinating talk, fields questions, etc. What's not to like?
 Guided by Shaughan, Steve, Rachel (the author of Jewish London, Secret Whitechapel and Whitechapel in 50 Buildings) or Judy (winner of the London Tourist Board's Guide of the Year Award).
-Harry – "Britain's favourite guide" – makes the occasional guest appearance.

 The Old Jewish Quarter Walk takes place every* Sunday, every Wednesday and every Friday.
 The meeting point is just outside the exit of Tower Hill Tube.
 Meet your London Walks guide and fellow walkers by the Tower Hill Tram coffee stall.
 N.B. the Walk ends at Spitalfields Market, a short walk from Aldgate Aldgate East and Liverpool Streetstations.